A handcrafted wooden game board that represents the first 12 frets of a guitar.

 Okay, now let's play!

-Throughout this game, from beginning to end, MUSIC CHIPS are played letter-side-up.
-The sharp and flat notes are not used, only the natural notes: As, Bs, Cs, Ds, Es, Fs, and Gs.
+In this game only the natural notes are used: As, Bs, Cs, Ds, Es, Fs, and Gs.
+The sharp and flat notes are not played.
+Throughout this game the MUSIC CHIPS are played letter-side-up.
 The object of the game is to move the MUSIC CHIPS from the 12th fret side of the board (right side) to the matching letter note spaces of the OPEN STRING section (blue section).